midhunkalarikkal/FullDomain/Notes/js.md

 This component is also known as the Thread of Execution.

-When executing a program its first phase is memory creation
+`When executing a program its first phase is memory creation`

 In this phase inside the memory component for variales is assigned to undefined and the functions are stored with the functions whole code

-The second phase is code execution phase
+`The second phase is code execution phase`

-In this phase the variables will asiign with thier actual value in the program
+In this phase the variables will assign with thier actual value in the program

 For the function in main memory component it will create a new execution context in the code component when the function is invoked and in the code component there will be a memory and code component its self